cdxcore.npshm#

 This function can

-creation of a new array on Linux only.This function is a simplistic wrapper aroud creating a
+forcecreation of a new array on Linux only.This function is a simplistic wrapper around creating a

-Under Linux above setings means that the shared file will reside permanently – and will remain sharable – in
+Under Linux above settings means that the shared file will reside permanently – and will remain sharable – in

 Windows keeps track of access to shared memory and will release it automatically upon garbage collection of the last Python object, or upon destruction of all processes with access to the shared memory block.
 Therefore the object does not persist between independent runs of your software.